OUI is a crime that involves operating a motor vehicle while under the influence of intoxicants or while having an alcohol level of .08% or more.

 In states other than Maine, the crime is typically designated DUI or driving under the influence.
 In Maine, there is no requirement that the motor vehicle must be operated on a public way.
 The crime can even be committed by driving under the influence on private property.

-In Maine, the term “operate” means to either engage a transmission to direct power to the wheels of a motor vehicle or to attempt to do so.
+The term “operate” means to either engage the transmission, so as to direct power to the wheels of a motor vehicle or to attempt to do so.

 A person is “under the influence” when that person’s senses are impaired to some degree by intoxicants.
 Intoxicants include alcohol, prescription and non-prescription drugs and any other substance that is capable of impairing a person’s safe operation of a motor vehicle.

 If a person’s mental or physical faculties are impaired by a prescription drug, it is not a defense that the source of impairment was prescribed.

 If it is proven that a person had an alcohol level of .08% or more at the time of operation, it is not necessary for the state to prove the person was also, in fact, under the influence.
 By definition, a person has an alcohol level of .08% or more if the person has an alcohol level of 0.08 grams or more of alcohol per 100 milliliters of blood or 210 liters of breath.